storyfeet/bob_cards_elm/rules.md

 To reveal a tile, flip it face up.
 * If it has a Bandit Campfire, add a bandit to the tile, even if it already had bandits on it.
-* Add a face down tile to all empty spaces around it, except those East of the start tile. *(Bandits can appear on these tiles)*
+* Add a face down tile to all empty spaces around it, except those East of the Eastmost tile.

 ## Cooperation Bonus